weleoka/ardeidae/README.md

 ## Config-file
+* sysLogMode: specifies the logging mode:

+	- 0: debug (development) verbose and logfile messages to console.
+	- 1: standard (development) verbose to console, logfile to file.
+	- 2: logfile only messages (production)
+	- 3: No message display or logging (silent mode)

+* sysLogFile: path and file to write log to.
+* sysLogFileType: takes values 'text' or 'JSON'
 * port: specify the port which the http server is listening on.
 * serverCallsign: here you are free to call your server whatever you wish.
 * serverVersion: Do not change this value; it will have unforseen concequences for the clients.